Communication protocol: Basic requirements

 Digital message bitstrings are exchanged.
 The bitstrings are divided in fields and each field carries information relevant to the protocol.
-Conceptually the bitstring is divided into two parts called the header and the payload.
+Conceptually, the bitstring is divided into two parts called the header and the payload.
 The actual message is carried in the payload.
-The header area contains the fields with relevance to the operation of the protocol.
+The header area contains the fields relevant to the operation of the protocol.
 Bitstrings longer than the maximum transmission unit (MTU) are divided in pieces of appropriate size.